Apress/pro-go/typos.md

 >   The largest integer that is less than 27.1, for example, is ***27***.

 (Thanks to Francisco Vicedo and Korbai Zoltán for reporting this problem)

 ---

+On page 114, the text following Listing 5-31 reads:

+> The `Itoa` function accepts an `int` value, which is explicitly converted to an `int64` and passed to the `ParseInt` function.

+This should be the `FormatInt` function.

+(Thanks to Tawfik Khalifeh for reporting this problem)

+---